 Understanding the phenomenon of "questions to clicks" depends on first understanding focused search intent.
 Longer, more complex questions asked using natural language — which AI has now made search engines able to answer — show a more focused user search intent.

 Key to that understanding of late is Google'sBERT (Bidirectional Encoder Representations from Transformers), a neural network-based technique for natural language processing pre-training.
-What that actually means is that because BERT prioritizes natural language over keywords, Google is better able to decipher the context of words in search queries.
-Pandu Nayak, Google's vice president of Search, illustrates BERT's ability to understand the intent behind a search with the following example: "2019 brazil traveler to usa need a visa."
+What that actually means is that because BERT prioritises natural language over keywords, Google is better able to decipher the context of words in search queries.
+Pandu Nayak, Google's vice president of Search, illustrates BERT's ability to understand the intent behind a search with the following example: "2019 brazil traveller to usa need a visa."
 Ashe explains it, "The word 'to' and its relationship to the other words in the query are particularly important to understanding the meaning.
-It's about a Brazilian traveling to the U.S., not the other way around.
-Previously, our algorithms wouldn't understand the importance of this connection, and we returned results about U.S. citizens traveling to Brazil.
+It's about a Brazilian travelling to the US, not the other way around.
+Previously, our algorithms wouldn't understand the importance of this connection, and we returned results about US citizens travelling to Brazil.
 With BERT, Search is able to grasp this nuance and know that the very common word 'to' actually matters a lot here, and we can provide a much more relevant result for this query."

 The growth of long-tail search paired with computers' increasing comfort with human language in all its permutations equates to better, richer search results — and thus more clicks (and more sales.)
 "As Google gets smarter and voice search becomes more commonplace, search queries are becoming more conversational, which means long-tail keywords are on the rise," Forbes notes.
 "Customers who type in long-tail, descriptive keywords are generally highly motivated customers who are ready to make a purchase."
 In short, although long-tail keywords may generate less search traffic, their specificity generally results in a higher conversion value.